Crash Bandicoot Is One of the Most Underrated Video Games in History!

-It's a 3D Groundbreaker
+It is a 3D Groundbreaker

-Crash Bandicoot debuted on the first Playstation, in the earliest days of 3D.
+Crash Bandicoot debuted on the first PlayStation, in the earliest days of 3D.
 Like many games of its generation, Crash was a groundbreaker in the 3D space.

 Crash made glorious use of the extra dimension, freely switching between 2D and 3D gameplay.
 Whether you were going hog wild or running from a rolling boulder, there was no mistaking that you were playing a truly 3D game.

 Yet Crash did something extra special: by keeping close to its platformer roots, its gameplay stayed simple and classic.
 Other platformers of the era still experience camera and control problems, while Crash remains a blast to play.

 Gaming is old enough to have a rich and deep history now—and to have icons that have stood the test of time.

 Crash is one such icon.
 To this day, the bandicoot with attitude is a recognizable mascot of the gaming industry, rubbing shoulders with other mascots like Sonic the Hedgehog, Mario, and Lara Croft.

 Crash beat the competition, too.
 The PlayStation did not lack colorful, cartoony mascots.
 While others, like gecko contemporary Gex, are forgotten, Crash remains a household name.

 It has been a long time since Crash burst onto the gaming scene.
 Entire generations of consoles have come and gone.

 But Crash is still here.
 Not every game gets the honor of earning a modern remake.
 Yet Crash did, and his remake even became the launching point for a series revival.
 Not bad for a game old enough to drink.